 Whether you work from home (like I do), work outside of the home, or stay home with your family, creating a detailed schedule for your mornings will help you be in control of your time.
 Instead of running around each morning, trying to get one step ahead – or sitting around trying to avoid real life – you’ll finally know exactly what needs done and how to fit it into your day.

-How to Schedule Your Mornings:
+How to Schedule Your Daily Morning Routine:

-1. Write out your Morning Routine.
+1. Write out your daily Morning Routine.

 2. Jot down how much time each task will take.